simonecasolo/simonecasolo.github.io/_pages/about.md

   enabled: false
 ---

 I specialize in applying data science and machine learning to heavy industries such as process, energy, and chemicals, where complex and messy sensor data are the norm.
-I am especially interested in applying **AI and advanced machine learning to industrial processes**.
+I am especially interested in applying **AI and machine learning to industrial processes**.
 Also, I have been applying
 **topological and geometrical methods** for signal analysis, condition monitoring, and hybrid modeling.

 Below are highlights from applied work on real assets; see the [projects](/projects/) page for summaries and the [publications](/publications/) page for bibliographic details.